Reader's Guide to the Catalog

 Z-degree Pathway Tab

-- This page tab provides a pathway indicating the courses which utilize open education resources (OER) or low-cost textbooks that will count towards the fulfillment of degree requirements.
+• This page tab provides a pathway indicating the courses that utilize open education resources (OER) or low-cost textbooks that will count towards the fulfillment of degree requirements.
 The intention is that students who take courses designated as OER or low-cost options will save money on textbook costs.

 How to Read CWI Course Descriptions